OfficeDev/office-docs/Ignite18/HOL3014-excel-custom-functions/Lab.md

 11. In Excel Online, choose **New blank workbook**.

-12. Register your custom functions add-in in Excel by completing the following steps:
+12. Register your custom functions add-in in Excel Online by completing the following steps:

     - Select **Insert** > **Add-ins**.
     - Choose **Manage My Add-ins** and select **Upload My Add-in**.